 Get to the root of your social fears—then conquer them once and for all.

 Social anxiety is not only debilitating, but often misunderstood and mischaracterized.
-People who suffer from social anxiety are likely all too familiar with being called “shy” or “introverted,” or even “cold” or “standoffish.”
-But social anxiety isn’t about being antisocial, rude, or disinterested when it comes to interacting with other individuals or in big crowds; it’s actually a legitimate mental disorder—and one that is possible to overcome, so you can start to find socializing less daunting and even more enjoyable.
+People who struggle with social anxiety are likely familiar with being called “shy” or “introverted,” or even “cold” or “standoffish.”
+But social anxiety isn’t about being antisocial, rude, or disinterested when it comes to interacting with other individuals or in big crowds.
+Social anxiety is a legitimate and common type of anxiety disorder—and one that is possible to overcome, so you can start to find socializing less daunting and even more enjoyable.

 Stephanie Parmely, PhD, a behavioral health psychologist with Dignity Health, lends her expertise to explain what social anxiety is, how to spot it, and how to cope with it—yes, even during this exceptional time when social distancing has put conventional gathering and socializing on hold.
 (In fact, it's also becoming common for people to feel a unique sense of social anxiety over restarting "normal" life after quarantine.)

 As the name suggests, social anxiety is a relatively common type of anxiety disorder that rears its head in social situations—or even at the mere idea of public gatherings or individual interactions.
 According to the National Institute of Mental Health, approximately 7 percent of Americans struggle with a social phobia.